 All 3 have different kinds of venom, but none is likely to be dangerous in small doses unless someone is allergic to the venom.

 - flies (e.g., black flies, sand flies, deer flies, horse flies)

-None of them are actually poisonous, but some have saliva that can irritate or provoke a reaction, and others can introduce infections when they bite.
+None of them are actually venomous, but some have saliva that can irritate or provoke a reaction, and others can introduce infections when they bite.

 Examples of infections and reactions include the following:

 West Nile virus is passed on by the bite of mosquitoes that have become infected by feeding on the blood of infected birds.
 The first confirmed Canadian human case of West Nile virus was reported in Ontario in September 2002.
-Although the risk of illness from West Nile virus is low for most Canadians, it is important to recognize the symptoms and understand ways to reduce the risk of contracting this disease.
-Please read the article on West Nile virus for more information.
+Although the risk of illness from West Nile virus is low for most Canadians (about 1 in 5 infected people develop symptoms), it is important to recognize the symptoms and understand ways to reduce the risk of contracting this disease.
+Please see the article on West Nile virus for more information.

 Malaria, another serious infection transmitted by mosquitoes, is fortunately uncommon in North America.
-Remember that travellers to areas where malaria is common who get a fever after returning home should be seen promptly by their physician.
+Travellers going to areas where malaria is common who get a fever after returning home should be seen promptly by their physician.
 These travellers should be considered as having malaria unless proven otherwise (with a blood test).

 Lyme disease is caused by the bite of a deer tick that carries a parasite capable of causing disease in humans.
 People who are infected with Lyme disease may not experience symptoms right away after they are bitten.
 It is important that people with Lyme disease be diagnosed in a timely manner, as most people respond well to antibiotics.